Location: Delta, British Columbia

 Nature’s Path’s robust zero waste program isn’t just about making sure garbage isn’t sent to the landfill; rather, it represents a change in the way the company thinks about how it makes, uses and disposes of material in a responsible manner.

 The company now strives to reduce waste and to turn what is left into green energy and compost.
-Among its initiatives at the Que Pasa facility is a recently implemented process that focuses on reducing the overfilling of its bags of corn tortilla chips, and consequently the amount of waste generated when removing and disposing of overfilled bags.
+For example, they implemented process to reduce the overfilling of its corn tortilla chip bags and reducing the amount of waste generated when removing and disposing of overfilled bags.

-Figuring out the best way to dispose of the corn waste that comes from the production process proved a bit more challenging for the team, but they were able to devise a creative solution to ensure the food waste could be diverted successfully.
-During the certification process, they realized that the high moisture content of the corn material meant they were unable to divert it to animal feed.
-Fortunately, they were able to partner with waste management firm Revolution Resource Recovery to arrange a custom-built container to hold this waste and to have it picked up for organics composting.
-As well, after a slight adjustment to the process line, the facility was eventually able to send some of its organic waste stream to animal feed and the rest for composting.
+Figuring out how to best dispose of the corn waste that comes from the production process proved challenging for the team, but they were able to devise a creative solution to ensure the food waste could be successfully diverted.
+The high moisture content of the corn material made it unsuitable for animal feed.
+Fortunately, by partnering with waste management firm Revolution Resource Recovery they were able send it for organics composting.
+A slight adjustment to the process line enabled the facility to eventually send some of its organic waste stream to animal feed as well as composting.

 Other waste reduction strategies at the Que Pasa facility include buying corn in bulk, ensuring that suppliers use recyclable materials, training all team members in its zero waste program, and using colour-coded bins to ensure that all waste streams are being diverted appropriately.